-Fujitsu to bring Android smartphone aimed at seniors to the U.S.Alex Wagner - Deputy Managing Editor, News Desk
+Fujitsu to bring Android smartphone aimed at seniors to the U.S.Alex Wagner - Editorial Director of News and Content

 Fujitsu isn't a name we often see on phones here in the U.S., but it looks like one of the company's smartphones will soon be making its way onto U.S. shelves.
 Speaking to The Asahi Shimbun, Fujitsu president Masami Yamamoto revealed that his firm will be bringing its Raku-Raku Smartphone in both the U.S. and Europe.
 The Raku-Raku Smartphone is a device that's aimed at seniors and is billed as an easy-to-use smartphone.
 It features large, colorful buttons on its touchscreen that will change color once touched to shown that they've been selected, then offer a vibration confirmation once the button continues to be pressed.
 Also included are simple menus and a UI to help users access certain features quickly.

 There's no word on exactly when the Raku-Raku Smartphone will hit the U.S. or how much it'll cost when it does.
 The device launched in Japan back in August with a 4-inch 800x480 display, 1.4GHz Snapdragon S2 MSM8255 processor and a modified version of Android 4.0 Ice Cream Sandwich.